 Your military experience plus our Intel values equal a great match.

-We are dedicated to connecting the best and brightest military talent to Intel.
-Your strength of purpose, commitment to excellence, and dedication to teamwork is an ideal fit for Intel’s culture.
-Whether you are an experienced professional or recently transitioned Veteran, Intel has opportunities for you.
+We are committed to connecting the best and brightest military talent to Intel careers where you can continue to make an impact and build the future.
+Your strength of purpose, commitment to excellence, and dedication to teamwork are an ideal cultural fit.
+Whether you are an experienced professional, in school, or recently transitioning out, we have opportunities for you.

 Hear From Our Veterans